leonardespi/automation-bootcamp-site/_modules/01-introduction.md

 ---

+### Step 0 — Fork the repository

+In order of making this course the most unique and personal experience please fork the repository to your github account (this is like buying your read to build sandbox at the market and have it delivered to your front door.)

+In [our](https://github.com/leonardespi/automation-bootcamp) repository, click **“Code → Codespaces → New Codespace”**.
+GitHub will spin up a Linux-based environment in the cloud—with VS Code, terminal, and Python ready.

 ### Step 1 — Launch Your Codespace

 Think of a Codespace as a **ready-to-cook meal kit**: all the ingredients pre-measured, tools laid out, and instructions clear.

-In your repository, click **“Code → Codespaces → New Codespace”**.
+In [our](https://github.com/leonardespi/automation-bootcamp) repository, click on **“Quickstart → → Fork me”**.
-GitHub will spin up a Linux-based environment in the cloud—with VS Code, terminal, and Python ready.
+Alternatively you can click [this](https://github.com/leonardespi/qa-automation-bootcamp/fork) link as well.

+*If you don't have a github account you can check this link [here](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github)*

 ---

 ### Step 2 — Install Dependencies

-Once inside, open your terminal and run:
+Once inside your forked repository (you'll know its yours because in the repo name will appear like this: <YOUR-USERNAME>/automation-bootcamp), open the vs code terminal and run:

 ```bash
 pip install -r requirements.txt